 What was the Cold War?

-The Cold War was a political and ideological conflict between the United States and the Soviet Union that lasted from the late 1940s to the early 1990s.
-It was characterized by tension, hostility, and an arms race between the two superpowers.
+Cold War was a political and institutional rivalry between the USA and USSR which was from the late 1940s to 1990s.
+It was marked by tensions, hostility and armed race between two super world powers.

 The Berlin Wall

-The Berlin Wall was a physical barrier that divided Berlin into East and West sectors as a result of the Cold War.
-Constructed by the German Democratic Republic (GDR), commonly known as East Germany, in 1961, it prevented East Berliners from fleeing to West Berlin.
+Berlin Wall was a barrier built around Berlin which physically separated it in to East Bernin and West Berlin due to the Cold War.
+Built by the GDR, or East Germany, in 1961, the Wall’s purpose was to keep East Berliners from escaping to West Berlin.

 The Fall of the Wall